Alcoholic Drinking Behaviors That are Hard to Ignore

 A Problem Drinker Gets Defensive When the Question of Alcoholism Comes Up

-The definition of alcoholism is stigmatic and causes a lot of judgment.
+Signs of alcoholism can sometimes be stigmatic and cause a lot of judgment.
 Not only that but the addict feels genuine shame for losing control to the substance.
 When you confront them about their drinking habits, they will likely get overly defensive.
 The reaction can include verbal or even physical aggression.

 This reaction makes it difficult to confront a person with an alcohol addiction.
 It’s also why interventions are such sensitive subjects.
 When hosting an intervention, it’s critical that the right language is being used.
 It’s also important to maintain a peaceful, calm and accepting environment.
 If the abuser feels judged, they may close down and be unwilling to listen to anything.
-This negative reaction will make the intervention become a failure.
+This negative reaction can cause the intervention to fail.